|Nutrition Facts (per serving)|

 Measure and sift all the dry ingredients into a large (preferably stainless steel) mixing bowl: flour, baking powder, sugar, and salt.

-In another bowl, whisk together the yolks, milk, melted butter, and vanilla until combined.
+Whisk together the yolks, milk, melted butter, and vanilla in a mixing bowl until combined.
 Whisk the wet mixture into the dry mixture.
 The result should be slightly lumpy, yet combined to form a batter.

 Whip the egg whites in a medium mixing bowl until they reach medium peaks (soft in the middle).
-You can either whip them by hand with a whisk or put them in the bowl of an electric mixer to whip.
-Be careful, you don’t want to overwhip the egg whites.
+Either whip them by hand with a whisk or put them in the bowl of an electric mixer to whip.
+Be careful not to overwhip the egg whites.

 Gently mix half of the whipped whites into the batter with a large rubber spatula.
 Then gently fold the remaining half into the batter.
 Remember: this batter should be slightly lumpy and have large parts of egg whites not fully incorporated; it should look like whitecaps in the ocean with foam on top.
 Note: The batter will last a few hours in the fridge without deflating too much.